 What is RLS?

-Restless leg Syndrome or RLS, is also known as Wittmaack-Ekbom Syndrome, and is a neurological disorder with uncomfortable sensations in the legs when a person sits or lies down, especially at the end of the day and can interfere with much needed sleep.
+Restless leg syndrome or RLS, also known as Wittmaack-Ekbom Syndrome, is a neurological disorder with uncomfortable sensations in the legs when a person sits or lies down, especially at the end of the day and can interfere with much needed sleep.

 -People who suffer from RLS typically struggle with symptoms of insomnia as well.
 The discomfort caused by restless legs can keep you awake night after night, making it tough to fall asleep.

 In diagnosing RLS, your doctor will base the diagnosis on past medical and family history along with other important criteria.

 The doctor will rely on how you describe your symptoms.

 Do you have an urge to move your legs, in most cases because of the crawling, tingly, nervous sensations you feel in the legs?

 Is this need to move the legs most often seen and is it worse at night?